 A note on reading: Reading is a central component of this class.
 As such, it is imperative that you complete your biweekly assignments.
 Because you are likely unfamiliar with most of the material we will be covering, this reading can be daunting.
 It is very important that you make time for it.
-There is not a single skimmable reading in this course, and with the exception of our first reading assignment, it's all going to be far more difficult than what you're used to.
-I've read this stuff dozens of times, and it's still difficult every time I revisit it.
-If you're not planning to do the readings, I'd choose another class - which means you'll need to switch majors if you hope to pass.
+There is not a single skimmable reading in this course, and with the exception of our first reading assignment, it is all going to be far more difficult than what you are used to.
+I have read this stuff dozens of times, and it is still difficult every time I revisit it.
+If you are not planning to do the readings, I would choose another class - which means you will need to switch majors if you hope to pass.

-With that said, you do not need to buy a single book for this class.
+With that said, you do not need to buy a single book for this course.
 I will make every reading available on Canvas free of charge.
 You may decide to purchase some of the books if you want more, however.
-I'm happy to help you strategize in case you're wondering what to buy.
-The key texts to purchase (if you're so inclined) are the Marx-Engels Reader (ed.
-Tucker), Marx's Capital (Penguin edition), Durkheim's The Division of Labor in Society, From Max Weber (ed.
-Gerth and Mills), de Beauvoir's The Second Sex (Vintage edition), and du Bois' Black Reconstruction and W.E.B.
-Du Bois: A Reader (ed.
-Lewis).
-All of these are in print and widely available used.
-My recommendation is to use bookfinder.com to find the cheapest copy.
-But remember: I'll also provide PDFs free of charge on Canvas.
+I am happy to help you strategize in case you are wondering what to buy.
+The key texts to purchase (if you are so inclined) are: